 I don't have an ice cream maker but use a sorbetière ice cream attachment for my Kitchen Aid stand mixer.
 If you don't have either of these, no worries!
 It's easy to make this without an ice cream maker.

-Instead you can make your own homemade granita by freezing it for at least 2 hours.
+Alternatively, you can make your own homemade granita.
+Just freeze it for at least 2 hours.

 How to Make a Rhubarb Granita